nik282000/MovieVolumeNormalizer/README.md

-normalizer.sh will add a new audio track to a movie file that contains the original sound track butwith normalized volume.
+normalizer.sh will add a new audio track to a video file that contains the original sound track but with normalized volume.

 This takes away some of the audio quality but makes casual viewing much more enjoyable.